The Climbing Shoe Rubber Comparison

 Best For: Trad and big-wall climbers tend to favour stiffer shoes as the reduces strain on your muscles and ligaments making for a come comfortable experience.

-A note for the newbies: If you are brand new to climbing, a stiffer shoe will help you to start developing your muscles, ligaments and technique.
+A note for the newbies: If you are new to climbing, a stiffer shoe will help you to start developing your muscles, ligaments and technique.
 The strain climbing put on your toe’s is significant, so make sure to build up experience a bit before moving to the ultra-soft shoes.

 Soft Climbing Shoes